joelouthan/theologic.us/content/posts/2-praying-through-the-lords-prayer/2018-08-23-the-lords-prayer-on-earth-as-is-it-in-heaven.md

 >Matthew 1:21 (CSB) She will give birth to a son, and you are to name him Jesus, because he will save his people from their sins.”

 If the will of God is not absolute here on earth as it is in heaven, he ceases to be God.
-Pick an attribute of God.
-Omnipotence, holiness, righteousness, love,  just--if he is less than those things here on earth, He would not be God.
+Just pick and think upon an attribute of God.
+Omnipotence, holiness, righteousness, love, just, mercy, wrath, grace--if he is less than perfect in those things here on earth, He would not be God.

-We can contend for the free will of man and use the "we are not robot" arguments.
-Yet, if the will of man is so free, why can't man freely choose God and obey God?
+We can contend for the free will of man and use the arguments that "we are not robots".
+Yet, if the will of man is so free, why can't mankind freely choose God and obey God?

-I have yet to find one single passage in the Bible where man obeyed first and then God saved:
+I have yet to find one single passage in the Bible where man obeyed first and then God saves:

 >Genesis 6:5-9 (CSB) When the LORD saw that human wickedness was widespread on the earth and that every inclination of the human mind was nothing but evil all the time, the LORD regretted that he had made man on the earth, and he was deeply grieved.
-Then the LORD said, “I will wipe mankind, whom I created, off the face of the earth, together with the animals, creatures that crawl, and birds of the sky—for I regret that I made them.”
-Noah, however, found favor with the LORD.
+Then the LORD said, “I will wipe mankind, whom I created, off the face of the earth, together with the animals, creatures that crawl, and birds of the sky—for I regret that I made them.
+>
+>Noah, however, found favor with the LORD.
 >
 >These are the family records of Noah.
 Noah was a righteous man, blameless among his contemporaries; Noah walked with God.